what is a layoff

 In case you have been laid off from your current job, you should not see it as an end or setback to your future career prospects.
 While you are waiting for your current company to call you back for regular service or exploring new job avenues, you should also keep on growing your skills simultaneously.

 Upskill, upskill, upskill!!
 We cannot emphasise this enough, but in a fast paced technology-driven professional world, it is extremely important to stay updated with trends and new developments in your field.
-Today, with technological support, you can complete degrees, diplomas or upskilling certification courses from the convenience of your home.
+Today, with technological support, you can complete degrees, diplomas, or upskilling certification courses from the convenience of your home.

 So, during your break from work in case of a layoff, you can grow your skill set and qualifications and utilise them for finding even better job prospects in the future and increasing your professional value.

-8. Update your cover letters, resume and job application
+8. Update your cover letters, resume, and job application

 In case you have been laid off owing to a company measure (downsizing, job role redundancy, company restructuring etc.) you might consider briefly mentioning it in your resume or cover letters.
 However this must be done carefully and in a dishonest manner to ensure that you do not face any negative consequences as a result in the future.